Austrocedrus

-Austrocedrus is a genus of conifer belonging to the cypress family (Cupressaceae).
-It has only one species, Austrocedrus chilensis, native to the Valdivian temperate rain forests and the adjacent drier steppe-forests of central-southern Chile and western Argentina from 33°S to 44°S latitude.
+Austrocedrus is a genus of conifer in the cypress family (Cupressaceae).
+It has only one living species, Austrocedrus chilensis, native to the Valdivian temperate rain forests and the adjacent drier steppe-forests of central-southern Chile and western Argentina from 33°S to 44°S latitude.
 It is known in its native area as ciprés de la cordillera or cordilleran cypress, and elsewhere by the scientific name as Austrocedrus, or sometimes as Chilean incense-cedar or Chilean cedar.
 The generic name means "southern cedar".
+It also contains 1 extinct species, Austrocedrus vetus, from the Late Cretaceous of Antartica.

 It is a member of subfamily Callitroideae, a group of distinct Southern Hemisphere genera associated with the Antarctic flora.
 It is closely related to the New Zealand and New Caledonian genus Libocedrus, and some botanists treat it within this genus, as Libocedrus chilensis, though it resembles Libocedrus less than the other South American cypress genus Pilgerodendron does.

 It is a slow-growing, narrowly conical evergreen tree which grows from 10 to 24 m in height, with scale-like leaves arranged in decussate pairs.
 The leaves are unequal in size, with pairs of larger (4–8 mm) leaves alternating with pairs of smaller (2–3 mm) leaves, giving a flattened shoot.
 Each leaf has a prominent white stomatal stripe along the outer edge.
 The cones are 5–10 mm long, with four scales, two very small sterile basal scales and two large fertile scales; each fertile scale has two winged seeds 3–4 mm long.
 This is a dioecious species, with male and female cones growing on separate plants.

 Cordilleran cypress is found in the evergreen mountain forests of the Andes, usually on drier sites near the temperate rainforest, in open pure woods (where it is often locally dominant on the eastern slopes of the Andes in southwestern Argentina) or in association with Araucaria araucana and Nothofagus species.
 Young plants grow best in conditions of 8% or higher soil humidity and intermediate to high solar radiation.

 It has been introduced to northwest Europe and the Pacific Northwest of North America, where it is occasionally grown in botanical gardens.